IIIF/api/source/api/search/0.9/index.md

 #### 3.2.1.
 Query Parameters

-All parameters are _OPTIONAL_ in the request.
+Other than `q`, which is _RECOMMENDED_, all other parameters are _OPTIONAL_ in the request.
 The default, if a parameter is empty or not supplied, is to not restrict the annotations that match the search by that parameter.
 If the value is supplied but the field is not present in an annotation, then the search does not match that annotation.
 For example if an annotation does not have a creator, and the query specifies a `user` parameter, then the annotation does not match the query.

-Servers _MUST_ implement the `q` parameter, and _SHOULD_ implement the `motivation` parameter.
-The other parameters are _OPTIONAL_ to support.
+Servers _SHOULD_ implement the `q` and `motivation` parameters and _MAY_ implement the other parameters.
 Parameters that are received in a request but not implemented _MUST_ be ignored, and _SHOULD_ be included in the `ignored` property of the Layer in the response, described [below][ignored-parameters].

 | Parameter  | Definition |
 | ---------  | ---------- |